United We Care | A Super App for Mental Wellness

 Introduction

 Have you ever gone to great lengths to hide parts of your body that you felt were “unflattering”?
 Or has anyone ever made an unsolicited critical remark on your physical appearance?
-Both of these scenarios fall under the umbrella of “body shaming,” with each having a different source for this behavior.
+Both of these scenarios fall under the umbrella of “body shaming,” with each having a different source for this behaviour.

 Slim and toned bodies, symmetrical and balanced facial features, and a youthful appearance- these are some of the most desired physical appearances in our society, with many other kinds of diverse appearances being labeled as unacceptable.

-With society historically favoring these physical appearances and social media flooding us with an idea of what “ideal” bodies are supposed to look like, body shaming has become a silent epidemic that deeply affects our mental health.
+With society historically favouring these physical appearances and social media flooding us with an idea of what “ideal” bodies are supposed to look like, body shaming has become a silent epidemic that deeply affects our mental health.

-What is body shaming?
+What is Body Shaming?

 By definition, body shaming is the act of being critical of your own or other’s physical appearance.[1]
 But why is there a culture of shaming bodies?